 ASA Tri-State Qualifier Information

-Flint River Bowhunters Club is excited to have the opportunity to host an ASA Tri-State Qualifier this year on June 1st & June 2nd of 2019.
+Flint River Bowhunters Club is excited to have the opportunity to host an ASA Tri-State Qualifier this year on June 13th & June 14th of 2020.
 For states Iowa, Missouri and Illinois.
-This will be a first for us, but with the help of Mike & Tracy Smith (Iowa ASA State Directors) and our ASA Area State Representatives we hope it will be a successful and fun weekend!
+This will be a second time for us, but with the help of Mike & Tracy Smith (Iowa ASA State Directors) and our ASA Area State Representatives we hope it will be a successful and fun weekend!

 We will post information about the ASA State Qualifier here.